ssp21/ssp21-spec/ssp21.md

 * Compromise of a master still results in having to update the master's public key on each outstation.

-* Installing or authorizing additional masters requires either sharing the master private key with the backup master, or installing the new master key on all outstations.
+* Installing or authorizing additional masters requires either sharing the master private key with the backup master, or installing an additional master public key on all outstations.

+## Small vs big systems

+Small systems with a limited number of outstations may function perfectly well with either the symmetric or asymmetric key scenarios described above.
+While SSP21 does not support symmetric pre-shared keys, it can operate in an authority-less mode by using what is commonly referred to as "self-signed certificates".
+This mode is no different than the asymmetric case described above, and requires each party have the public key of party with which it communicates.
+Larger systems can benefit from a full PKI where the downsides above can be truly problematic.

 ## The role of the authority

-Small systems with a limited number of outstations may function perfectly well with either the symmetric or asymmetric key scenarios described above.
-While SSP21 does not support symmetric pre-shared keys, it can operate in an authority-less mode by using what is commonly referred to as "self signed certificates".
+The authority in the system possesses a private asymmetric key that it uses to sign certificates.
+Certificates consist of the following elements:

+* A public asymmetric key
+* Metadata associated with the public key (e.g. id, validity windows, serial #s, etc)
+* A digital signature over the public key + metadata using the private key from some authority.

+Creating and signing certificates is one of the primary roles of the authority.
+In its simplest form, this might consist of some cryptographic command line tools on a properly isolated server with a private key and a set of humans with access to this server.
+Such a basic system might work for small systems.

+### Issuing outstation certificates

+There are far more outstations in any given SCADA systems than the number of masters.
+Such a statement might seem trivial, however, it is an important insight into how the process of enrollment needs to be streamlined for large systems.
+In such systems, the authority is envisioned to have a hardened web portal accessible from the corporate LAN.
+The web portal would liked be secured using a commodity TLS certificate and the users authenticated using passwords and a second factor like a rotating key FOB.
+The authority itself would likely reside in the DMZ or OT network, thus proper procedures will need to be followed to provide this access.
+Prior to commissioning a new field asset, a privileged user would grant the user commissioning the field asset the permission to generate a certificate for the asset.
+Thus the authority would maintain a database of a few items:

+* An editable set of field assets that will require enrollment, grouped in a way useful to the users of the system.
+* A set of users with varying levels of permissions.
+* A set of permissions for the users (user editing, key generation by asset, etc).
+* Properly hashed/salted passwords for the set of users that follow a strong password policy.
+* Optionally (recommended) a system for 2-factor authentication of the users.

 # Protocol Architecture